collabnix/dockerlabs/intermediate/docker-compose/README.md

 # Docker compose

-Docker compose is a tool built by docker to ease the task to creating and configring multiple containers in a development environment counter-part of docker-compose for prodcution environment is `docker swarm`.
+Docker compose is a tool built by docker to ease the task to creating and configuring multiple containers in a development environment counter-part of docker-compose for prodcution environment is `docker swarm`.
 Docker compose takes as input a `YAML` configuration file and creates the resources (*containers*, *networks*, *volumes* etc.) by communicating with the docker daemon through docker api.

 # Introduction to Compose